California State Route 126: Freeway revolts

 In the face of anti-development pressure from Ventura County citizens, and suffering from severe financial problems as a result of the 1971 Sylmar earthquake and the late-1970s California tax revolt, Caltrans abandoned its plans.
-The freeway, which by then had reached Santa Paula, terminates at a four-way intersection immediately east of the city.
+The freeway, which by then had reached Santa Paula, terminates at a four-way intersection at Hallock Drive immediately east of the city.
 From there, a 4-lane undivided highway continues on toward I-5.
 The eastern approach of SR 126 was abandoned midway through the interchange's construction at SR 14.
 Two long on-ramps and a large graded plateau are all that remain of the approach.

 The only remnants of these plans are the two long ramps to and from SR 14 at the Sierra Highway interchange (exit 6A) in Santa Clarita, and Newhall Ranch Road, a six to eight-lane divided local road that continues from the current terminus of SR 126 at Interstate 5 and roughly follows the original 1958 route to just past Bouquet Canyon Road on the north side of the Santa Clara River.
 Newhall Ranch Road changes to Golden Valley Road 1.75 miles east of Bouquet Canyon Road, and continues to SR 14, roughly one mile south of the original planned terminus of SR 126.